 Balmy Alley is where it all started.
-The first mural here was created in 1972 by resident Maria Galvez and several children from a nearby child care center.
-This was followed by the works of the Mujeres Muralistas, a group of female artists who focused on feminine and socio-political themes.
+The first mural was created in 1972 by resident Maria Galvez and several children from a nearby childcare center.
+The works of the Mujeres Muralistas followed this; female artists focused on feminine and socio-political themes.
 Later murals depict the struggles of Central American countries against human rights abuses and political corruption.
-The most recent artworks touch on issues like gentrification and other political and social issues.
+The most recent artworks touch on gentrification and other political and social issues.

 Between Mission and Valencia Streets

-Clarion Alley is one of the top destinations for murals in Mission District.
+Clarion Alley is one of the top destinations for murals in the Mission District.
 More than 500 artists have contributed over 700 murals to the area, and you’ll find a wide array of artistic styles.
-The murals’ themes are focused on the economic, social, and political issues faced by the community, as well as universal environmental issues.
+The murals’ themes are focused on the economic, social, and political issues faced by the community and universal environmental issues.

 3543 18th Street

-The internationally recognized MaestraPeace Mural covers two of the walls of The Women’s Building, and depicts the contributions of women from around the world.
-It includes a calligraphy of the names of over 600 women interspersed throughout the artwork.
-The mural was created in 1994 and was a collaboration of seven female artists who are also regarded as among the best muralists of San Francisco.
+The internationally recognized MaestraPeace Mural covers two of the walls of The Women’s Building and depicts the contributions of women from around the world.
+It includes calligraphy of the names of over 600 women interspersed throughout the artwork.
+The mural was created in 1994 and was a collaboration of seven female artists who are also regarded as among the best muralists in San Francisco.

 2981 24th Street

-Founded around 40 years ago, Precita Eyes is a community based non-profit committed to “enriching communities through collaborative murals that celebrate culture, unity, history and nature.”
-The organization is behind a number of murals found in different locations across San Francisco.
+Founded around 40 years ago, Precita Eyes is a community-based non-profit committed to “enriching communities through collaborative murals that celebrate culture, unity, history, and nature.”
+The organization is behind several murals found in different locations across San Francisco.
 Its Visitor Center is a virtual gallery of murals created by local artists, depicting social, political, and economic issues confronting the community.

 24th and South Van Ness Streets

-Above the House of Brakes is the Carnaval Mural, a 24 feet by 75 feet artwork celebrating the first San Francisco Carnaval event, which took place in 1979.
-The mural was created in 1983 based on photographs taken at event, and depicts the high energy and revelry of the occasion.
+Above the House of Brakes is the Carnaval Mural, 24 feet by 75 feet artwork celebrating the first San Francisco Carnaval event, which took place in 1979.
+The mural was created in 1983 based on photographs taken at the event and depicts the high energy and revelry of the occasion.
 It’s considered one of the best examples of mural realism.

 Between Valencia and Mission Streets

-While not as popular as nearby Clarion Alley, Caledonia Alley boasts its own street art gems, including the works of some of the city’s top muralists.
-Unlike in other parts of Mission District, the murals in Caledonia Alley are mostly gritty graffiti art, with subtler depictions of political and social issues.
+While not as famous as nearby Clarion Alley, Caledonia Alley boasts its street art gems, including the works of some of the city’s top muralists.
+Unlike in other parts of the Mission District, the murals in Caledonia Alley are mostly gritty graffiti art with subtler depictions of political and social issues.